millerscout/literate-sniffle/README.md

 # Literate Sniffle

-A simple full-stack TypeScript application with Vue.js frontend and Express backend.
+A full-stack TypeScript application for processing and visualizing custom CNAB (Brazilian banking transaction) files, featuring a Vue.js frontend and Express backend.

+**Recommended Setup**: Use Docker Compose for the simplest installation and testing experience.

 ## Quick Start